-Publication on TDWI can enhance your reputation as a writer and broaden the reach of your stories via our social media channels, including Twitter, LinkedIn, Facebook, Google+, and Instagram.
-You also have the opportunity to be featured in our weekly or daily newsletters that reach many thousands of our readers.
+Publication on TDWI can enhance your reputation as a writer and broaden the reach of your stories via our social media channels, including Twitter, LinkedIn, Facebook, Google+, and Instagram, and Medium.
+You also have the opportunity to be featured in our newsletters that reach many thousands of our readers.
 If we choose to make an accompanying video of your story, you will also be featured on our YouTube channel as well as Facebook page.
 Many of our stories become “evergreen” and continue to attract readers many years after they are initially published.

 Topics of Interest

 We publish on a wide variety of topics, ranging from lifestyle stories to stories about innovations in medicine and technology as well as health policy and neuropsychology.
 Stories can reflect the latest and greatest or they can be in-depth reviews of topics that are perennially important.
 We suggest you spend some time on our site to see what we are currently writing about and what has been popular in the past.
-If in doubt, reach out to us at email@example.com with a list of suggested topics and we will let you know if the topic(s) interests us.
+We do not help authors choose their topics.

 Please read the following guidelines before submitting your content: